pygame/pygame/docs/reST/ref/math.rst

       .. ## Vector3.copy ##

-   .. method :: limit

-      | :sl:`it returns a Vector with the same direction but the magnitude is limited.`
-      | :sg:`limit(value) -> Vector3`

-      it returns a Vector with the same direction but the magnitude is limited.

-      .. versionadded:: 2.1.1

-      .. ## Vector3.limit

-   .. method :: limit_ip

-      | :sl:`it limits the magnitude of the vector.`
-      | :sg:`limit_ip(value) -> None`

-      it limits the magnitude of the vector.

-      .. versionadded:: 2.1.1

-      .. ## Vector3.limit_ip

    .. method :: clamp_magnitude

-      | :sl:`it returns a Vector with the same direction but the magnitude is limited.`
+      | :sl:`it returns a new vector with its magnitude clamped between 0-value.`
       | :sg:`clamp_magnitude(value) -> Vector3`

-      it returns a Vector with the same direction but the magnitude is limited.
+      it returns a new vector with its magnitude clamped between 0-value.

       .. versionadded:: 2.1.1